Teletext character set

-This article covers technical details of the character encoding system defined by ETS 300 706, a standard for World System Teletext, and used for the Viewdata and Teletext variants of Videotex in Europe.
+This article covers technical details of the character encoding system defined by ETS 300 706 of the ETSI, a standard for World System Teletext, and used for the Viewdata and Teletext variants of Videotex in Europe.

 Character sets

 The following tables show various Teletext character sets.
 Each character is shown with a potential Unicode equivalent if available.
 Space and control characters are represented by the abbreviations for their names.

 Control characters

 Control characters are used to set foreground and background color (black, red, green, yellow, blue, magenta, cyan, white, flash), character height (normal, double width, double height, double), current default character set, and other attributes.